The smart lab epoch

 - Security and compliance are critical factors as well, particularly in this era of lab accreditation, data tracking, and audit trails.

 Whether sensing temperature, vacuum, or another parameter, adaptive control is an advanced feature to ensure sample safety and process success.

 - Temperature Sensing and Mapping allows users to control temperature throughout the cabinet or enclosure, not simply from a single probe point.
 This permits tighter control and monitoring of temperature through the use of an array of probes, ensuring sample location does not impact sample safety or vitality.
 Two prominent lab equipment fixtures that benefit from this technology include ultra-low freezers and cell incubators.

 - Feedback Control supplants the status quo which has confined users to basic, uncontrollable devices, restricting function to on, off, or a limited number of power settings.
 Smart devices now have the ability to sense the process, and adapt motor speed, vacuum strength, compressor function, or other parameters as need.
 Laboratory vacuum systems, for instance, now have the ability to run automated routines, with sensing controls to prevent solvent bumping and sample loss.
 This ability equates to faster processing, tighter control, and higher yields.
 Intelligent adaptive feedback control is now a feature of many lab essentials, from water baths to stir bars and more.

 The majority of laboratory essentials are moving to advanced user interface technology – if these instruments haven’t already.

-- Touch-screen Technology allows the user to interface directly with the device rather than having to navigate through screens via older push button technology.
+- Touch-screen Technology allows users to interface directly with the device rather than having to navigate through screens via older push button technology.
 Options are more clearly visible via graphical icons and dynamic illumination.
 The advantages include easy access to pre-programed or programmable methods, and on the fly changes if necessary.
 From gas chromatographs to table top centrifuges, touch-screens have appeared on nearly every lab essential.